Marvel Contest of Champions: Gameplay

-Players can team up with other players up to 2 players to enter a dungeon, where there are 6 enemies and a boss.
+Players can team up with other players up to 2 players to enter a dungeon, later rebranded to incursions, where there are 6 enemies and a boss.
 There are 2 paths in the map and the player has to choose to fight an enemy from a single path.
 Each enemy has a linked node which players have to defeat to weaken the other enemies.
 This mode introduces a new mechanic called "hacks".
 A player can choose a hack when arriving on a hack node.
-After defeating the boss, the player can go to a node where they are presented with 3 options: Revive their team members with 20 percent health, have option to choose a boss hack or heal 40 percent health of all their living teammates.
-Incursions can award you with gold, crystal shards and a new currency called artifacts.
-Artifacts can be used to purchase crystals and crystals shards from the incursion store.
-When an incursion dungeon is complete the player is awarded with points and after reaching a specific point criteria the player is awarded with gold and shards.
+After defeating the boss, the player can go to a node where they are presented with 3 options: Revive their team members with 20 percent health, have the option to choose a boss hack or heal 40 percent health of all their living teammates.
+Incursions can award you gold, crystal shards and a new currency called artifacts.
+Artifacts can be used to purchase crystals and crystal shards from the incursion store.
+When an incursion is complete, the player is awarded with points.
+After reaching a specific point criteria, the player is awarded with gold and hero crystal shards.

-With the two-year anniversary of the game (Version 11.1 – 10 December 2016), Kabam introduced titles that players can select.
+With the second anniversary of the game (Version 11.1 – 10 December 2016), Kabam introduced titles that players can select.
 The player starts off with the default title "Summoner" and the various other titles are unlocked by fully completing quests or meeting other in-game achievements.

+In September 2022, Kabam released Battlegrounds; a one-versus-one competitive game mode where players battle against each other using decks of their collected characters.
+The mode includes a drafting phase where the player can strategically select match-ups for their opponent while countering the opponent's picks as well.
+The player starts in the Victory Track, and can progress through the track to reach the Gladiator's Circuit, where the player can push to achieve a spot on the global leaderboard.
+The game mode is organized by season, and each season resets monthly with a week of off-season.

+In October 2023, Kabam announced Battlerealm Brawl, an in-person Battlegrounds tournament.
+Players qualified by reaching the top eight positions during the August 2023 Battlegrounds season.
+These eight players then competed against each other in a bracket-style tournament.

 Characters

 Marvel Contest of Champions features a wide selection of playable heroes and villains from the Marvel Comics universe, referred to in the game as "champions".
-Originally featuring twenty-six playable champions in December 2014, the game features over 200 playable characters.
+Originally featuring twenty-six playable champions in December 2014, the game features over 300 playable characters.
 Kabam typically releases two new champions per month—though this number has varied from one to four.
-Playable champions are found in a series of tiers, escalating in power level and abilities from rankings of one to six stars.
+Playable champions are found in a series of tiers, escalating in power level and abilities from rankings of one to seven stars.
 Not all champions are available in every tier, and while most can be obtained through standard crystals, others can only be obtained via specific crystals, limited time arenas, or special promotions.

 Each playable champion is assigned to one of six classes: